psb1558/Elstob-font/README.md

 ![Elstob Header](TitlePageFacsimile.jpg)

-**New!** New Greek additions in an unstable release (2.105).
+**New!** Monotonic and polytonic Greek in a new major release (version 3.0).
 Check it out if you're interested and post suggestions as issues.
-(Note that Greek in the italic face is just a slanted version of the regular Greek.)

 The Elstob font (named for the eighteenth-century Anglo-Saxonist [Elizabeth Elstob](https://www.oxforddnb.com/view/10.1093/ref:odnb/9780198614128.001.0001/odnb-9780198614128-e-8761)) is based on the Double Pica commissioned by Bishop [John Fell](https://en.wikipedia.org/wiki/John_Fell_(bishop)) in the seventeenth century.
 Elstob is designed as a webfont.
 Thus:
 1. It is a variable font, with weights ranging from ExtraLight to ExtraBold, optical sizes from "6pt" (for fine print) to "18pt" (for headlines) and also a grade axis (0.0–1.0).
 (A non-variable desktop version is also available.)